ditoskas/web-api-crypto-test/README.md

 it normalize the data and save it in our database (Have in mind to check the rate limits as it should not been reached or you will get an exception)

 ## API End Points
+You can run the `Api` project on the visual studio and the swagger interface will load to test the API end points.

 For educational purposes the Create Read Update Delete actions have been implemented for the Cryptos table.
 Together with the main CryptoBlocks end points that can be used to filter the crypto block transactions.